Upward Path Trains the Heart in Wisdom

 Wisdom directs life upward toward life, away from the downward pull of death.

-24 The path of life leads upward for the wise, to keep him from going downward to Sheol.
+24 The path of life leads upward for the wise, that he may avoid going down to Sheol.

 Wisdom directs life upward toward life, away from the downward pull of death.